admarty/macos-iso-builder/README.md

 > * For Intel GVT-d iGPU passthrough, see [LongQT-sea/intel-igpu-passthru](https://github.com/LongQT-sea/intel-igpu-passthru).

 ---

-## Known Issues
-You may occasionally encounter `hdiutil: couldn't eject "disk4" - Resource busy`.
-If this occurs, simply re-run the workflow.

 ## Legal Notice
 This tool downloads macOS images directly from Apple's servers.
 Users are responsible for complying with Apple's Software License Agreement.